 Is there a free trial of Premium?

-Printify periodically offers a 14-day or 30-day Premium trial through promotions, but it's not a permanent feature of the signup flow.
+Printify periodically offers a trial through promotions, but it's not a permanent feature of the signup flow.
 The Free plan is the always-available no-cost option.

 Can I switch between Free and Premium?

 Yes.
 You can upgrade to Premium anytime, and you can cancel and drop back to Free before the next renewal date.
-Cancelling doesn't lock you out of any products you've already built — you just lose the 20% discount going forward.
+According to Printify's pricing page, downgrading means you lose the product discounts but don't lose any platform functionality or access to sales channels.

 Do I need to enter a credit card to use the Free plan?